nh43de/Weldr/README.md

 # Weldr

 Weldr is a extensible Roslyn-based Visual Studio extension that makes it easy to manage and generate code during design time.
-Some example uses include controller method proxy generation and typescript interface generation for DTOs.
+Some example uses include controller method proxy generation, typescript interface generation from classes, and database-driven POCO objects.

       namespace Namespace.Services {